 Go!
 Sensitivity + Shine Limited Ingredient Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Go!
-Sensitivity + Shine Limited Ingredient product line includes 6 grain free dog foods.
+Sensitivity + Shine Limited Ingredient product line includes 7 dry dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Important: Because many websites do not reliably specify which Growth or All Life Stages recipes are safe for large breed puppies, we do not include that data in this report.
 Be sure to check actual packaging for that information.

 Use links below to compare price and package sizes at an online retailer.

 - Go!
 Sensitivity + Shine Limited Ingredient Duck [A]

 - Go!
 Sensitivity + Shine Limited Ingredient Lamb [A]

 - Go!
 Sensitivity + Shine Limited Ingredient Pollock [A]

 - Go!
 Sensitivity + Shine Limited Ingredient Salmon [A]

 - Go!
 Sensitivity + Shine Limited Ingredient Venison (3 stars) [A]